QUICK ANSWER

 Where can I find official Florida land value data?

 The USDA NASS Land Values Summary (published annually in August) is the authoritative source for agricultural land.
 The Florida Department of Revenue publishes statewide property tax data.
 Florida Realtors publishes residential market reports.
-Each Florida county property appraiser publishes parcel-level public records.
+Each Florida county property appraiser publishes parcel-level public records such as value, sales history, land-use characteristics, and acreage.
+Confirm zoning with county or city GIS and planning.
 For commercial and specialty parcels, MLS comparable searches through a Florida real estate broker provide the most current sale data.

 Methodology

-County-category pricing ranges in this guide are editorial planning ranges, not official county averages or appraisal opinions.
-Florida land prices vary significantly within counties based on zoning, infrastructure, environmental factors, market timing, and parcel-specific characteristics.
-For any actual transaction, verify with the county property appraiser, recent comparable sales, and a Florida-certified appraiser where appropriate.
+The non-USDA pricing ranges in this guide are editorial planning bands, not a statistical comp set, official county average, appraisal, broker price opinion, or investment recommendation.
+The bands are assigned by county market type using USDA statewide agricultural anchors as context, Florida Realtors residential market context, county market structure, and common parcel categories such as rural agricultural, timber/recreational, growth corridor, coastal, and dense urban infill.
+Florida land prices vary significantly within counties based on zoning, infrastructure, environmental factors, market timing, sale recency, and parcel-specific characteristics.
+For any actual transaction, verify with the county property appraiser, recent comparable sales, county or city GIS and planning records, and a Florida-certified appraiser where appropriate.

 This is orientation content, not appraisal, investment, legal, tax, or brokerage advice.
-USDA NASS publishes annual data, so the statewide anchors should be rechecked when the next Land Values Summary publishes in August 2026.
+USDA NASS publishes land-value data annually, so the statewide anchors should be rechecked when the next Land Values Summary publishes.
 Documentary stamp rates should be rechecked against Florida Department of Revenue guidance and F.S.
-201.02 and 201.031 during each annual refresh.
+201.02, 201.031, and 201.08 during each refresh.
+This article is scheduled for source re-verification by September 19, 2026 because land-price and market-context claims are time-sensitive.

-This post is educational content about Florida land pricing for orientation purposes.
-It is not appraisal, investment, legal, tax, brokerage, or professional advice.
-USDA NASS farmland data, Florida Realtors residential data, county appraiser records, documentary stamp tax rates, property tax millage, agricultural-classification rules, and any specific parcel price can change.
-Always verify your specific parcel with the county property appraiser, recent comparable sales, and a Florida-certified appraiser before relying on this article for any transaction decision.
+This post is educational content about Florida land pricing for orientation purposes and exam-topic context for Florida real estate sales associate candidates.
+It is not appraisal, investment, legal, tax, brokerage, lending, title, insurance, closing, or professional advice.
+USDA NASS farmland data, Florida Realtors residential data, county property appraiser records, documentary stamp tax rates, property tax millage, agricultural-classification rules, zoning, flood and wetlands data, and any specific parcel price can change.
+Verify a specific parcel with the county property appraiser, recent comparable sales, current zoning and GIS records, environmental due diligence, and a Florida-certified appraiser before relying on this article for a transaction decision.
+Studying with Pass Florida or any other exam-prep tool does not guarantee passage of the state exam.

 Sources